Google Creative Lab: Preserving India's Craft Heritage in the Digital Age

 This groundbreaking initiative, the world’s largest online repository of Indian crafts, is a digital treasure trove with over 280 exhibits and a staggering collection of more than 11,000 images and videos.
 But this archive is far more than a simple catalog of artifacts.
 It is a vibrant, living museum—a virtual journey through India’s vast and varied craft traditions.
 From the majestic embroidery of Gujarat to the timeless pottery of Tamil Nadu, each exhibit is a window into the soul of India’s 28 states.

-A Personal Journey Through Time and Craft
+A Journey Through Time and Craft

 Craft Meets Innovation: A New Era of Preservation